Phospheneser/Phospheneser-awesome-academic-template/README.md

 - **timeline** – `title`, `org`, `date`, `description`.

 Missing fields are skipped automatically.
 When no items exist, the renderer displays the localized `emptyStates` message.
+Fine-tune how each item type maps onto the card layout through `meta.json -> itemTypes[*].templateOptions` and add styling via `.meta-card--<itemType>` selectors in CSS.

 ### Background Tips
 1. Add images under `media/` (or any static directory).